The Woodleigh Residences, an integrated development by SPH and Kajima will be relaunching this coming weekend 11 May.

 For the own stay purchaser who thought the initial 2000 psf+ was pricey, now would definitely be a good time to enter.

-I touch upon this briefly in another of my articles – How To Retire With Real Estate.
+I touch upon this briefly in one of my comprehensive writeups – How To Retire With Real Estate: The Ultimate Guide.

 If you’re entering the ballot for The Woodleigh Residences this weekend, all the best!